Frequently Asked Questions

 Xavier residents will find temporary parking around Xavier Hall for Move-in.

 We are always willing to accept new Housing applicants.
-Please contact our Housing Office at housing@seattleu.edu or (206) 296-6305 for more information.
+Please contact our Housing Office at housing@seattleu.edu or 1-206-296-6305 for more information.

 Residents will need to leave the residence halls for Winter Break and move out at the end of Spring Quarter.
-Residents are requested to leave 24-hours after their last finals for the quarter.
+Residents are requested to leave 24 hours after their last finals for the quarter.
 By the Saturday at noon after finals week all residents should be moved out of their unit. *Spring break is the exception; residents can remain on-campus.

+Check the Important Dates for move out dates.
 If you are leaving the University, we typically request that you leave your residence halls within 24 hours.
-Please contact the Housing office at (206)296-6305.
+Please contact the Housing office at 1-206-296-6305.

 Unfortunately, the University does not provide any on campus storage options due to our various events, cleaning of facilities, and high occupancy over the summer.
-Students can look at any local options for storage, but there are 2 nearby recommended options:
+Students can look at any local options for storage, but there are two nearby recommended options:

 Rooms